 b) the company shall not be liable to the customer for any indirect or consequential loss or

 damage (whether for loss of profit, loss of business, depletion of goodwill or otherwise), costs, expenses, or other claims for consequential compensation whatsoever (howsoever caused)

 which arise out of or in connection with the contract.

 11.1.
-For a period of one year from date of delivery of the goods described in the quotation the company warrants the goods to be free from any defect in the materials supplied by the company.
+For a period of one year from the date of delivery of the Goods described in the quotation the company warrants the goods to be free from any defect in the materials supplied by the company.

 11.2.
-The warranty given in clause 11.1 shall, in respect of those components supplied by the company which have, in the company’s opinion, a shorter average life expectancy than twelve months, be deemed to have been given for such shorter average period.
+The warranty given in clause 11.1 shall, in respect of those components supplied by the company which has, in the company’s opinion, a shorter average life expectancy than twelve months, be deemed to have been given for such a shorter average period.

 11.6.
 Should it transpire that the goods are not defective or that the defects are not covered by this warranty, the customer shall pay the company for its services rendered according to its tariff of charges for the time being.